aimeele97/bike_sale_analysis/README.md

 ![Bike Store Logo](https://github.com/Aimee-Le/BikeStoreAnalysis/blob/main/logomain.png)

 __Problem Statement__:
-In the competitive world of retail, data-driven decisions can make all the difference.
-This analysis explores a bicycle store's performance from 2016 to 2018, focusing on key business questions to drive future growth.
+In the competitive retail landscape, data-driven decisions are crucial for success.
+This analysis examines sales trends at a bicycle store from 2016 to 2018, identifying key business questions and providing actionable insights to support effective decision-making and drive growth.

 ## Objectives of the Analysis